 Think you might have it?

 If you think you might have a strain of HPV you could ask your local clinic for advice (though they may not be able to offer you a test).
-If you think you may have genital warts a doc will ask (politely) to have a look.
-If it is then they will give you treatment there and then (usually a cream which you can put on).
+They will have a look at it and sometimes you can actually just send a photo.
+If it is HPV then they will give you treatment there and then (usually a cream which you can put on).

 Sometimes people think they have HPV when it’s actually something else.